mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 Service Principal is an application within Azure Active Directory, which is authorised to access resources in Azure.
 This access is restricted by the roles assigned to the service principal, giving you control over which resources can be accessed and at which level.[<sup>[6]</sup>](#external-references)

-We wil create a Service Principal for developing this application.
-We need to access resources in our subscription and perform operations on them.
+I wil create a Service Principal for developing this application.
+I need to access resources in my subscription and perform operations on them.
 The required role to achieve this is called **Contributor**.
 This role grants full access to manage all resources, but does not allow you to assign roles in Azure RBAC, manage assignments in Azure Blueprint.

 ### Creating a Service Principal using the Azure CLI